Kendall Jenner Stuns In Unzipped Denim Jumpsuit – No Frills, No Flourishes

 “I love running outside.
 You can go on a run on a treadmill but it’s really not the same.
 I used to be the most athletic kid.
 I was always outside.
 I was super outdoorsy running around in the mud and doing that kind of stuff.
 I don’t do that ever [now].
 You’re always like stuck inside, you’re always in a gym, or you’re always in your phone or whatever.
 So to actually to get outside and run outside … I enjoy it,” Kendall added about preferring the natural workouts.

-Fans wishing to see more of Kendall should follow her Instagram.
+Fans wishing to see more of Kendall Jenner should follow her Instagram.